Complexlity/planner-app/src/writeup.md

 - Success
 - Happiness

-3. Hovering over the quote would prevent the quote changing.
+3. Hovering over the quote would prevent the quote from changing.
 I find this is important to be able to read some long quotes

 ## How It Works